 Heritage Commons

 Communities that maintain traditional human embodiment and practice.
-This includes religious communities that reject consciousness upload, genetic modification, or digital transcendence.
+This includes religious communities that reject consciousness upload (transferring your mind to a digital substrate), genetic modification, or other technological transcendence.
 The MOSAIC doesn’t force technological adoption on anyone.

 A Catholic community that believes in the sanctity of the physical body can live, worship, and raise children according to their understanding.
-Their Civic Standing isn’t diminished by their metaphysical commitments.
+They’re not second-class citizens for rejecting technologies others embrace.

 Synthesis Commons

 Communities that embrace human-AI integration, consciousness upload, radical enhancement.
 Transhumanists pursuing digital immortality live here.
-So do synthetic minds who emerged in silicon without biological precursors.
+So do synthetic minds—intelligences that emerged in silicon rather than carbon, without biological precursors.

 Contemplative Communities